paularmstrong/normalizr/docs/schema.md

 const normalizedData = normalize(data, unionSchema);
 ```

-## `Values(definition)`
+## `Values(definition, schemaAttribute)`

-Defines an object whose values are entities of the same type.
+Defines an object whose values are entities.

-* `definition`: A singular schema mapping for each value on the input object.
+* `definition`: An object mapping the definition of the nested entities found within the input array
+* `schemaAttribute`: The attribute on each entity found that defines what schema, per the definition mapping, to use when normalizing.
+Can be a string or a function.
+If given a function, accepts the following arguments:
+    * `value`: The input value of the entity
+    * `key`: the key at which the entity appears on the parent object.

 ### Usage